Differential/meteor-voltage/index.md

 ## Roles

 By default, any logged-in user can edit Voltage pages.
-To ensure that only select users can edit pages, specify an `adminRole` in Voltage config:
+To ensure that only select users can edit pages, specify an `adminRole` and/or `adminGroup` in Voltage config:

 {% highlight coffeescript %}
 if Meteor.isServer
   Voltage.config
     adminRole: 'admin'
+    adminGroup: 'qa' # optional
 {% endhighlight %}

-Then, you need to give admin users that role.
+Then, you need to give admin users that role/group.
 Currently, you're on your own to add these roles somehow:

 * Add these directly to admin users in the database (`"roles": ["admin"]`), or
 * Roll your own admin page using the methods provided by [meteor-roles](https://atmosphere.meteor.com/package/roles), or